alex-deutsch/macOS-use/README.md

 Don't forget API key <br>Supported providers: [OAI](https://platform.openai.com/docs/quickstart), [Anthropic](https://docs.anthropic.com/en/api/admin-api/apikeys/get-api-key) or [Gemini](https://ai.google.dev/gemini-api/docs/api-key) (deepseek R1 coming soon!)

+**🆕 NEW: Local Inference with MLX-Swift!** <br>
+Now you can run macOS-use completely locally using Apple's MLX framework - no API keys required!
+See the [MLX-Swift Integration Guide](MLX_SWIFT_GUIDE.md) for setup instructions.

 <br> At the moment, macOS-use works best with OAI or Anthropic API, although Gemini is free.
 While Gemini works great too, it is not as reliable.
+For privacy and cost-free operation, use MLX-Swift local inference.
 <br>

 ```bash